-I consider a low LRV in the 0-40 range.
-This would be a darker color that isn’t as reflective.
+We consider a low LRV in the 0–40 range.
+These are darker colors that aren’t as reflective.
 A dark blue exterior paint will appear lighter when hit with direct sunlight and will almost appear like a navy black when not in the sun.
-A lower LRV means that this paint color will absorb more light than what’s reflected back.
+A lower LRV means that this paint color absorbs more light than what’s reflected back.

 Why is a higher LRV tricky?

-I don’t know if tricky is the right word; however, colors with a higher LRV can be challenging.
-Whites have a high light reflective value causing them to pick up colors around them.
-If your home gets direct natural light it will appear lighter and be more reflective.
+Colors with a higher LRV can be challenging.
+Whites have a high light reflective value, causing them to pick up colors around them.
+If your home gets direct natural light, it will appear lighter and be more reflective.

 How does LRV change your outdoor lighting?

 A home with a darker paint — essentially a lower — LRV may need more exterior lighting under a covered porch or entryway.
 Because the dark paint doesn’t reflect the light, using more and different types of lighting to enhance the area is the way to go!